-Can police confiscate my mobile, laptop, tablet or hard drive?
+Can police confiscate my mobile, tablet etc.?

 The only times police can take your mobile or device from you without your permission or a warrant are when:

-- They have reason to believe that the device is stolen; or
+- They have reason to believe that the device is stolen, or

+If the police suspect that you or your friends have committed a crime, they can apply for a warrant to search your social networking accounts for evidence.
 If a serious crime has been committed, police may be able to apply for warrants to search all of the communications sent to and from a computer or other device.

-You don’t have to hand your device over to the police simply because they ask for it.
+You don’t have to hand your device over to police simply because they ask for it.
 It’s up to them to show you they have a reason to believe that the device is stolen or is being used to commit a crime.
-However, if the police arrest you or charge you with an offence they will have the power to seize your computer or phone.
+However, if the police arrest you or charge you with an offence they may have the power to seize your computer or phone.

-Schools, employers and your social media accounts
+Schools, employers and your accounts

 Can schools, employers and others view my private accounts?